-Greenhouse Effect – The property of glass that permits the transmission of short-wave solar radiation but is opaque to long-wave thermal radiation.
-The interior of a car heating up direct sun illustrates the greenhouse effect.
+Greenhouse Effect – The property of glass that permits the transmission of short-wave solar radiation, but is opaque to long-wave thermal radiation.
+The interior of a car heating up from direct sun illustrates the greenhouse effect.

 Grille – A term referring to windowpane dividers or muntins; typically detachable for cleaning